Covid 19 coronavirus: Second more deadly wave of coronavirus 'to hit Europe this winter'

 When the Spanish flu first emerged in March 1918, it had the hallmarks of the typical seasonal illness – but it then came back in an even more virulent and deadly form in the autumn, eventually killing an estimated 50 million people.

-Troop movements at the end of the First World War are thought to have accelerated the spread of the disease, which also had a third and fourth wave although these were not as devastating.
+Troop movements at the end of World War I are thought to have accelerated the spread of the disease, which also had a third and fourth wave although these were not as devastating.

 Kiwis cautiously crept out of their bubbles for the first day of level 2 yesterday.
 Many cafe and store owners reported a slightly slower start than expected.